Node.js TCP/IP Networking: OS Sockets & Ports

-The change happens at listen().
-Before that call, Node has a server object and a callback.
-After it succeeds, the kernel has a bound listening endpoint tied to the process.
+Before listen(), Node has a server object and a callback.
+After listen() succeeds, the kernel has a bound listening endpoint attached to your process.

 import net from 'node:net';